anthrax3/thegeeq.github.io/_posts/2017-12-28-the quick sort algorithm.md

 *impera strategy*, resulting in an O(n log n) complexity.
 The algorithm starts by picking an item, called *pivot*, and *moving all smaller items before it, while all* *greater elements after it*.
-This is the main quick sort operation, called *partition, recursively repeated on lesser and greater sub lists until their size is one or zero
-- in which case the list is implicitly sorted.
+This is the main quick sort operation, called *partition, recursively repeated on lesser and greater sub lists until their size is one or zero-in which case the list is implicitly sorted.

 Choosing an appropriate pivot, as for example the median element is funda- mental for avoiding the drastically reduced performance of O(n<sup>2</sup>).